 The average number and weight of northern shrimp caught per fishing set in 1°C-temperature bins are displayed in Fig. 2 and 3 for the spring and fall surveys, respectively.
-Significantly higher numbers and weight of shrimp were caught in the 2°-4°C-temperature range during the spring surveys, with much lower numbers in waters with temperatures <2°C and >4°C. During the spring of 2004 most of the shrimp catches were found in the 3°-4°C range with a significant decrease in the overall catches over the previous 2 years.
-Shrimp were also found in the -1.5°-1°C and 5-7°C temperature ranges but in very low numbers.
-During the fall surveys most shrimp were caught in the 1°-3°C-temperature range although there was an increase in the catch rates in the 4°-5°C range in southern areas of NAFO Div.
-3O during the fall of 2003.
-Larger catches were observed in the 2°-4°C-temperature range during the spring compared to the fall, while smaller catches were observed in 0-1°C temperature range during the spring compared to the fall (Fig. 2 and 3).
-This was the result of an apparent shift in shrimp distribution further south and west in over the Grand Bank in colder water during the fall.
+Significantly higher numbers and weight of shrimp were caught in the 2°-4°C-temperature range during the spring surveys, with much lower numbers in waters with temperatures <2°C and >4°C. During the spring of 2005 most of the shrimp catches (>70%) were found in temperatures >3°C with an apparent increase in the overall catches over the previous year.
+Shrimp were also found in the -1.5°-1°C and 5-7°C temperature range.
+There appeared to be a decrease in the catch rates in the lower temperature bins during the fall of 2004 however the survey coverage was incomplete.
+Larger catches were observed in 0-1°C temperature range during the spring compared to the fall, while smaller catches were observed in 0-1°C temperature range during the spring compared to the fall.
+This is the result of a shift in shrimp distribution further south and west in over the Grand Bank in colder water during the fall.
 The observed seasonal change in distribution as determined by the surveys was most evident in the northern regions of NAFO Div.
 3L.
 The largest observed catches of shrimp occurred in the fall of 2002 and spring of 2003 in the 2°-3°C-temperature range.
-In general, catch rates and the estimated biomass of northern shrimp has increased substantially during the past three or four years, compared to earlier years of the surveys (Orr et al. 2000, 2001, and 2002).
+In general, catch rates and the estimated biomass of northern shrimp has increased substantially during the past three or four years, compared to earlier years of the surveys (Orr et al., 2000, 2001, and 2002).